-8.8.2 Bugfix modes
+8.6.2 Bugfix modes

-There are three bugfix modes: Oofix, Obfix and Orfix.
+There are three bugfix modes: @ofix, @bfix and @rfix.
 These modes are described in the following subsections.

 @ofix mode

 In Oofix mode, Oofix directives are executed, but Obfix and Orfix directives are not.
 The main purpose of Oofix mode is to fix instructions that have faulty operands.